New Guinea campaign: Battle of Wau

 Wau is a village in the interior of the Papuan Peninsula, approximately 50 km southwest of Salamaua.
 An airfield had been built there during an area gold rush in the 1920s and 1930s.
 This airfield was of great value to the Australians during the fighting for northeast Papua.

 Once the Japanese had decided to give up on Guadalcanal, the capture of Port Moresby loomed even larger in their strategic thinking.
 Taking the airfield at Wau was a crucial step in this process, and to this end, the 51st Division was transferred from Indochina and placed under Imamura's Eighth Area Army at Rabaul; one regiment arrived at Lae in early January 1943.
 In addition, about 5,400 survivors of the Japanese defeat at Buna-Gona were moved into the Lae-Salamaua area.
 Opposing these forces were the Australian 2/5th, 2/6th and 2/7th Battalions along with Lieutenant Colonel Norman Fleay's Kanga Force.

 The Australians decisively turned back the Japanese assault in the ensuing 29–31 January 1943 Battle of Wau.
 "Within a few days, the enemy was retreating from the Wau Valley, where he had suffered a serious defeat, harassed all the way back to Mubo..."
 About one week later, the Japanese completed their evacuation of Guadalcanal.

 Japanese drive on Wau

 General Imamura and his naval counterpart at Rabaul, Admiral Jinichi Kusaka, commander Southeast Area Fleet, resolved to reinforce their ground forces at Lae for one final all-out attempt against Wau.
 If the transports succeeded in staying behind a weather front and were protected the whole way by fighters from the various airfields surrounding the Bismarck Sea, they might make it to Lae with an acceptable level of loss, i.e., at worst half the task force would be sunk en route.
-It is indicative of the extent to which Japanese ambitions had fallen at this point in the war that a 50% loss of ground troops aboard ship was considered acceptable.